Tini79/cflow/docs/channel-manager/api-docs/api-channel-manager/cakrahub-api.md

 ```

 ### 2. Token Authentication
-Some endpoints require sending an authentication token using a custom header named `token`.
+Some endpoints require sending an authentication using a Bearer token.
-Clients must include the token in the request header to access protected endpoints.
 ```
 headers: {
-  'token': 'your-api-token-here'
+  'Authorization': `Bearer ${token}`
 }
 ```